madMAx43v3r/mmx-node/docs/pooling_protocol.md

 - `account`: Payout address (can be multiple per NFT, first partial creates account)
 - `pool_url`: The base URL used to make this request
 - `harvester`: Harvester name, usually hostname
-- `difficulty`: Partial difficulty used when performing lookup (might be different than current setting)
 - `lookup_time_ms`: Harvester lookup time (ms)
 - `proof`: Proof, can be Proof of Space or Proof of Stake (see below)
 - `farmer_sig`: Farmer signature based on `hash` and `proof.farmer_key`